 The 9 division winners will compete for the overall grand prize.
-Each division winner will pitch to the Grand Prize Review Board followed by a Q&A session.
+Each division winner will pitch in person to the Grand Prize Review Board followed by a Q&A session.

 The GPRB is made up of judges from across all 9 divisions, sponsor reps, long-time supporters of the MN Cup, and the founders.
 Check out the judge list here.

-The GP ceremony is a chance for Division Winners and Runners Up to pitch to the entire audience and for all Finalists to showcase their company for the public.
+The Grand Finale in September is a chance for Division Winners and Runners Up to pitch to the entire audience and for all Finalists to showcase their company for the public.
 It’s also when we award the Grand Prize Winner and Runner Up as well as additional sponsor prizes.